Total Pageviews

 In the background is the British Hospital that was constructed during its occupation of Corfu which some believe is now one of the most haunted buildings in Greece

-But during the Italian raid in 1923 (with its fleet) it occupied the island & took over the hospital where a large number of refugees & their fate remand a mystery, so slightly dark
+But during the Italian raid in 1923 (with its fleet) it occupied the island, then took over the hospital where a large number of refugees went missing so their fate remained a mystery, so slightly dark

-Back to positive times; during World War 1 the hospital was active again helping wounded British & Allied soldiers until 1940 when the British offered the use of the hospital back to the Greek Army
+Back to positive times; the hospital was active again helping wounded British and Allied soldiers until 1940 when the British offered the use of the hospital back to the Greek Army

-Then in 1941 when Corfu surrendered to the Italians the history changes to the dark; the hospital grounds & rooms where used as execution & torture chambers
+Then in 1941 when Corfu surrendered to the Italians the history changes to the dark; the hospital grounds and rooms where used as execution plus torture chambers

-Finally the hospital was returned to the Greek army after World War Two
+Finally the hospital was returned to the Greek Army after World War 11

 The Clock Tower was built when the Old Fortress was under British rule.

-It was constructed in the neoclassical architecture style with hand carved Maltese limestone, coated bricks & Tuscan columns.
+It was constructed in the neoclassical architecture style with hand carved Maltese limestone, coated bricks and Tuscan columns.

-Because of the location with access to the sea plus full control of the neighbouring shores & the high fortifications..... it made it impossible for any raiders to get any advantage during an attack
+Because of the location with access to the sea with full control of the nearby shores and with the high fortifications, it made it impossible for any raiders to get any advantage during an attack

 The Old Fortress is also known as Fortetsa or Saint Nicolas Fortress